-From 1 August 2006 the University will charge tuition fees on the following basis:
+For 2008 / 2009 the University will charge tuition fees on the following basis:

-- Full time undergraduate programmes: £3,000. - Fees for programmes at partner colleges will be subject to the same fee structure as those at UCLan but may have separate bursary and scholarship arrangements.
-Partner colleges will guarantee the minimum £300 bursary for students on full state support, although it is intended that such payments will exceed the minimum value. - 1.2 The tuition fee of £3,000, together with details of bursaries and scholarships will be clearly set out in all marketing and publicity materials to ensure that all readers / enquirers understand the financial implications of studying a complete programme as a full time undergraduate at this University.
-For sandwich programmes the fee will be 50% ie £1,500. - 1.3 The higher level tuition fee will not apply to students who started their programmes of study prior to 1 September 2006.
-Nor will the higher level tuition fee apply to gap year students deferring entry to 2006 / 2007. - 1.4 The UCLan student population will benefit from such a strategy as the intention is to invest the additional revenues in supporting the student body, rather than spending on administrative structures.
+- Full time undergraduate programmes: £3,145. - Fees for programmes at partner colleges will be subject to the same fee structure as those at UCLan but may have separate bursary and scholarship arrangements.
+Partner colleges will guarantee the minimum £310 bursary for students on full state support, although it is intended that such payments will exceed the minimum value. - 1.2 The tuition fee of £3,145 together with details of bursaries and scholarships will be clearly set out in all marketing and publicity materials to ensure that all readers / enquirers understand the financial implications of studying a complete programme as a full time undergraduate at this University.
+For sandwich programmes the cost will be 50% of the full fee. - 1.3 The higher level tuition fee will not apply to students who started their programmes of study prior to 1 September 2006.
+Nor will the higher level tuition fee apply to gap year students who deferred to 2006 / 2007. - 1.4 The UCLan student population will benefit from such a strategy as the intention is to invest the additional revenues in supporting the student body, rather than spending on administrative structures.
 The proposals are straight forward and simple to communicate to students when inquiries are made.